-- 7 days, if symptoms promptly resolve. - 10-14 days if delayed response, regardless if catheterized or not. - 3-day regimen may be considered for CAUTI with catheter removal.
+- Shorter courses (7 days) are reasonable, if symptoms promptly resolve. - Longer courses (10-14 days) if delayed response, regardless if catheterized or not. - If female and < 65 years of age, a 3-day regimen may be considered for CAUTI with catheter removal.